dmarkow/ecto_ranked/README.md

 This package adds automatic ranking to your Ecto models.
 It's heavily based on the Rails [ranked-model](https://github.com/mixonic/ranked-model) gem.

-### NOTE: This package is in its early stages and is barely functional.
-It's hard coded to use `:rank` and `:position` fields and only supports passing numbers for `:position`.

 ## Installation

 The package can be installed by adding `ecto_ranked` to your list of dependencies in `mix.exs`: